-The introduction of targeted therapy (imatinib, sunitinib and regorafenib) in a soft tissue sarcoma subtype called gastro intestinal stromal tumour (GIST), has been the paradigm for targeted therapy in solid tumours.
+The introduction of targeted therapy (imatinib, sunitinib and regorafenib) in a soft tissue sarcoma subtype called gastrointestinal stromal tumor (GIST), has been the paradigm for targeted therapy in solid tumors.

-The majority of GISTs are characterised by mutations in KIT and PDGFRA.
-As a result of the introduction of these tyrosine kinase inhibitors the outcome for patients with metastatic GIST has been transformed.
+The majority of GISTs are characterized by mutations in KIT and PDGFRA.
+As a result of the introduction of these tyrosine kinase inhibitors, the outcome for patients with metastatic GIST has been transformed.

-In addition, imatinib has been approved as post-operative therapy in patients following resection of high risk tumours.
+In addition, imatinib has been approved as post-operative therapy in patients following resection of high-risk tumors.
 Imatinib has also been successful in the treatment of another sarcoma subtype called dermatofibrosarcoma protuberans (DFSP).

-The first trial randomised patients to receive either doxorubicin or doxorubicin and ifosfamide.
-This trial reported no difference in overall survival between the two arms, but patients treated with the combination had significantly longer progression free survival and a significantly higher response rate.
+The first trial randomized patients to receive either doxorubicin or doxorubicin and ifosfamide.
+This trial reported no difference in overall survival between the two arms, but patients treated with the combination had significantly longer progression-free survival and a significantly higher response rate.

-The second trial randomized patients to receive either, doxorubicin and the ifosfamide analogue (palifosfamide) or doxorubicin plus placebo.
+The second trial randomized patients to receive either, doxorubicin and the ifosfamide analog (palifosfamide) or doxorubicin plus placebo.
 This trial showed no difference in outcome between the two arms.
-The third trial randomized patients to receive either, single agent doxorubicin or gemcitabine/ docetaxel.
+The third trial randomized patients to receive either, single-agent doxorubicin or gemcitabine/ docetaxel.
 No difference in outcome was observed between the two arms.

 Furthermore, a randomized trial comparing gemcitabine/ docetaxel to gemcitabine alone established the combination as an effective salvage schedule particularly in leiomyosarcoma and undifferentiated pleomorphic sarcoma.